-This guidance is for England & Wales
+This guidance is for England and Wales

 The Consumer Rights Act 2015 gives you rights when you make a contract with a trader for the supply of goods, services and digital content.
 If something goes wrong, you may need to provide evidence to prove your claim.